xsachax/xsachax/README.md

 Here are some ideas to get you started:
 -->

-- 🏔️ I'm currently a Software Development Manager at Hack the Hill
+- 🏔️ I'm currently working as a Software Engineer Intern @ Ciena

-- 🌱 I’m in the process of learning C++
+- 🌱 I’m in the process of learning C

 - 🤔 I'm actively searching for 2024 software engineering internships